alitaheri/react-mixout/README.md

 [![npm](https://badge.fury.io/js/react-mixout.svg)](https://badge.fury.io/js/react-mixout)
 [![Build Status](https://travis-ci.org/alitaheri/react-mixout.svg?branch=master)](https://travis-ci.org/alitaheri/react-mixout)

-Using React's mixins is known to be an anti pattern.
-But they do provide more performance over higher order component (HOC) chain.
+Using React's mixins is known to be an anti-pattern.
+But they do provide better performance than a higher order component (HOC) chain.
 This library tends to bring the two approaches closer.

 Mixout is a higher order component which can have an arbitrary number of features.